SEND and the Local Offer

 - Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy and cerebral palsy.

-Identifying pupils with SEND and assessing needs
+Identifying Pupils with SEND and Assessing Needs

 - Is significantly slower than that of their peers starting from the same baseline